 - The beans are oily and will need evaporation if you have a super-automatic espresso machine.

 - Some people don’t like Robusta Beans for their caffeine content.

 Lavazza Super Crema hit the list with its golden Crema top.
 Its origin, South America, is one of the leading countries that produces Arabica beans.

 Lavazza is immensely loved for its 100% Arabica content.
-It has a smoother, sweeter taste compared to Robusta and is comparatively more expensive as well.
+In addition, it has a smoother, sweeter taste compared to Robusta and is comparatively more expensive as well.